 Financial Aid

 For those who qualify for need-based financial aid, grants are awarded annually from Saint Patrick through the generosity of the Barry Robinson Board of Trustees as well as through the Catholic Diocese of Richmond.
 We encourage all eligible students to apply for both financial aid opportunities available; we will assist you in completing the process.
 Of course, confidentiality will be carefully maintained.
-Families seeking financial aid should complete both SSS and FACTS application to obtain the highest possible financial aid package.
+Families seeking financial aid should complete both Clarity and FACTS applications to obtain the highest possible financial aid package.

 Financial Aid Opportunity through Saint Patrick Catholic School

-For Your SSS Application:
+For Your Clarity Application:

 Financial Aid Opportunities through the Catholic Diocese of Richmond